Shakil-Shahadat/awesome-piracy/Readme.md

 - [HTPC-Manager](https://github.com/Hellowlol/HTPC-Manager) A fully responsive interface to manage all your favorite software on your Htpc.
 - [Monitorr](https://github.com/Monitorr/Monitorr) Self-hosted PHP-based web front platform that displays the status of any web app or service in real-time.
 - [Logarr](https://github.com/Monitorr/logarr) "Logarr" is a self-hosted, PHP-based, single-page log consolidation tool which formats and displays log files for easy analysis.
+- [starbase-80](https://github.com/notclickable-jordan/starbase-80) A nice looking homepage for Docker containers or any services and links.

 ## Proxy Sites